Man arrested in fierce subway attack captured on video

 Marc Gomez faces charges of assault and harassment and is awaiting arraignment Saturday evening.
 Authorities could not say whether he had an attorney to speak for him.

-Police say the 78-year-old woman was riding a Bronx-bound train around 3 a.m.
+Police say the 78-year-old woman was riding a train in the Bronx around 3 a.m.
 March 10 when he kicked and punched her repeatedly in the face and body.

 The woman left the train at the next stop and was met by medical workers who treated her for cuts to the face, bleeding and swelling.